junwang4/WebRTC_Recording_Raspberry_Pi/README.md

-# An Example of Using Python WebRTC_VAD to Record Conversation from Microphone
+# Recording Conversation on Raspberry Pi

+You can use this code for recording conversation with a Raspberry Pi - it takes only about 1% CPU.
+Suppose on average you have 2 hours of recording a day, you will need about 7G storage for the generated wave files.

+## Getting Started
+### Prerequisites
+Hardware
+* Raspberry Pi
+* USB microphone

+Software
+* PyAudio

+### Sound card setting and information

+## Acknowledgement
+* WebRTC VAD could be the fastest one for filtering out non-speech when recording human conversation in real-time situation.
-Wiseman is the author of [python interface to the WebRTC Voice Activity Detector (VAD)](https://github.com/wiseman/py-webrtcvad).
+* Wiseman wrote a [python interface to the WebRTC Voice Activity Detector (VAD)](https://github.com/wiseman/py-webrtcvad).
 In his repository, he provides an excellent example to demonstrate how to segment a wave file to a group of voiced ones.

-Based on his example, here I show how to record conversation from microphone in a background service (e.g. a service launched on a Raspberry Pi).
+My code is based on his example.